 There’s a reason the warm glow of candles or understated lighting-schemes of fancy restaurants and lounges is often called mood lighting!
 Swapping out your bulbs for softer tones, or flipping the switch off entirely in favor of a night in front of the fireplace can create a sense of calm within.
 The more relaxed you are, the more likely it is that those constant thoughts will ease up, too.
 Just make sure to extinguish any open flames before you nod off for the night!
 And if you want to get colorful about it, try a red night light or sheer lampshade; according to some scientific studies, red can be a powerful color when it comes to quality sleep.

-Meditation has been used in civilizations around the world for centuries to help increase focus, quiet the mind, and bring about a sense of enlightenment, along with a host of other reasons.
+Meditation has been used in civilizations around the world for centuries.
+Meditation can increase focus, quiet the mind, and bring about a sense of enlightenment, along with a host of other reasons.
 But though it has ancient roots, scientific research has shown that it can provide innumerable benefits to modern people, including calming racing minds and improving sleep.
-There are practically unlimited ways to meditate, but if you’re new to the practice you may find apps such as such as Stop, Breathe, & Think, Calm, and The Mindfulness App helpful for getting started.
+There are practically unlimited ways to meditate.
+If you’re new to the practice you may find apps such as such as Stop, Breathe, & Think, Calm, and The Mindfulness App helpful for getting started.
+Also the Muse2 system can help, learn more.

 6. Just breathe